Sent-down youth: Return to the "hometown"

 In January 1967, a Japanese newspaper reported the development of a nationwide "rebel" movement.
 Several days later, on 11 January, the party's central leadership made its first announcement about the return of educated youths since the beginning of the Cultural Revolution.
 According to the announcement, "capitalist roaders" in the CCP instigated the return of educated youth to cities and their protests.
 The party's central leadership ordered all formerly-resettled educated youth to return to the countryside and continue participating in agricultural production.
 An 18 January editorial on said that the return of formerly-resettled educated youth was a "capitalist roader" conspiracy to undermine the country's agricultural production and expand the urban-rural gap.
-The editorial, which quoted Mao Zedong's 1955 comment about the Up to Mountains and Down to the Countryside movement justify it, encouraged urban-educated youth to "return to [your] hometown (the countryside) and make revolution locally" (da hui laojia qu, jiudi nao geming, 打回老家去，就地鬧革命).
+The editorial, which quoted Mao Zedong's 1955 comment about the Up to Mountains and Down to the Countryside movement justify it, encouraged urban-educated youth to "return to [your] hometown (the countryside) and make revolution locally" (打回老家去，就地鬧革命 (dǎ huílǎojiā qù, jiù dì nào gémìng)).
 The editorial deliberately distorted the meaning of "hometown" (laojia); regardless of educated youth's place of origin, the party's central leadership now ordered them to go to the countryside.
 These official announcements further incited class struggle.
 The Up to the Mountains and Down to the Countryside movement, largely a part of the PRC's economic-development plan during the late 1950s and early 1960s, became a large-scale political movement during the Cultural Revolution.